mnlipp/jgrapes/WebConsole.md

 spread all over your HTML.
 Only a few
 "[lightweight frameworks](https://github.com/troxler/awesome-css-frameworks#very-lightweight)"
 such as [Picnic](https://picnicss.com/) base their styling on the native HTML.
-Of course, even semantic HTML 5 doesn't provide enough context to reliably style GUI widgets.
+The problem is that even semantic HTML 5 doesn't provide enough context to reliably style GUI widgets.
 If however, you add [WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/) attributes to the markup (as you should anyway), it turns out that almost all styling can be based on the HTML without adding presentation classes.

 Using "ARIA augmented semantic HTML" is therefore the preferred approach for authoring conlets.
-Combined with a web console's CSS stylesheet, that uses rules based on this kind of content, this should lead to satisfactory results in typical cases.
+Combined with a web console's CSS stylesheet that uses rules based on this kind of content this approach should lead to satisfactory results in typical cases.

 # Implementation Notes